Who We Are

 Over the intervening decades, these goals have persisted, with the Society’s Strategic Plan now framed more concisely:

-The Society for Research in Child Development advances developmental science and promotes its use to improve human lives.
+The Society for Research in Child Development (SRCD) advances the developmental sciences and promotes the use of developmental research to improve human lives.

 The Society’s original office was housed within the Center for Human Growth and Development at the University of Michigan.
 In 2011, SRCD formally separated from the University of Michigan and opened a separate headquarters based in Ann Arbor, Michigan USA.